 Before you can design your change management game plan, determine the type of organizational change you’ll be making.
 Once you figure that out, you can execute the right change management plan for the best possible results.
 Knowing the type of organizational change will also help you choose the right change management tools.

 Organizational change is a business necessity.
 Employees leave, and new employees are hired, new teams and departments are created as the company grows, and businesses adopt new technology to stay ahead of the curve.

 The key to successful, productive organizational change is the way you manage it.
 It’s vital to keep employees in the loop and ensure that they understand what the changes are and how employees will be affected.

 With effective organizational change management, you can keep the business running smoothly during the transition.
 For example, offering training options helps employees learn new technology faster.
 That way, they fully adopt the technology, and the organizational change isn’t bogged down by support tickets and frustrated users.

 By identifying the types of organizational change you will be implementing, you can make a plan for keeping employees informed.
 You can ask for feedback as you implement the change and then make adjustments to your change management plan so that your team has the support they need to maintain high morale and facilitate the change from their end.

 Different types of organizational change will require different strategies.
 Everything from the implementation plan to the communication should be tailored to the type of change you want to make.
 Before you begin strategizing for change, ask yourself: Is this change strategic, structural, people-centric, or remedial?

 Strategic and structural changes may call for additional training and gradual transitions, while a remedial change would require immediate action.
 People-centric changes, on the other hand, benefit from a well-thought-out change management communication strategy, so you can navigate emotional reactions.

-Below is a detailed description of the four types of organizational change, along with examples for each one.
+Here are the four most common types of organizational change, along with examples for each one: